WebDevLuke/OrionCSS/README.md

 individual column.
 - `u-1/12` - Example width-set utility class which allows you to define each column width in fractions.

-For width-sets, the default classes generated are halves, thirds, fourths, fifths and twelves are generated, with the last to mimic a 12 column grid system.
+For width-sets, the default classes generated are halves, thirds, fourths, fifths and twelves, with the last to mimic a 12 column grid system.

 ```
 $width-sets: 2, 3, 4, 5, 12 !default;